CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Scalable & reliable serverless GraphQL endpoint](https://serverless.com/blog/running-scalable-reliable-graphql-endpoint-with-serverless/) - How to build and run a scalable and reliable GraphQL endpoint with a serverless architecture.
 - [Event Gateway overview](https://stackstorm.com/2017/10/10/event-grid-event-gateway-explained-part2/) - Overview post about the [Event Gateway](https://github.com/serverless/event-gateway) Open Source project.
 - [The CNCF takes steps toward serverless computing](https://www.cncf.io/blog/2018/02/14/cncf-takes-first-step-towards-serverless-computing/) - Post about the recent accomplishments of the CNCF [Serverless working group](https://github.com/cncf/wg-serverless).
+- [The continuum of cloud-native topologies](https://thenewstack.io/continuum-cloud-native-topologies/) - How and why cloud-native technologies range from VMs to serverless computing.
+- [Serverless sentiment analysis](https://made2591.github.io/posts/aws-lambda) - How to use AWS Lambda, Grafana and Go to perform serverless-driven sentiment analysis.

 ## Screencasts